Sidebar Sidebar Sidebar

 CBD Live Resin

 Hemp is freeze-dried before extraction while still fresh to generate CBD live resin.
 All other CBD wax extraction processes employ hemp air-dried and cured.
-When hemp is frozen first, it preserves more cannabinoids and terpenes, resulting in what many believe to be the pinnacle of different forms of CBD wax, which is why it’s usually the most expensive choice.
+When hemp is frozen first, more cannabinoids and terpenes are preserved, resulting in what many believe to be the pinnacle of different forms of CBD wax, which is why it’s usually the most expensive choice.

 CBD Isolate